Charged gravastar model in $f(T)$ gravity admitting conformal motion: Solutions of the field equations in three different regions of the gravastar

+as proposed by Mazur and Mottola\cite{maz,maz1}.
+Now, using the relation between the matter density and isotropic pressure as given in eqn.(\ref{f4}), from eqns. (\ref{f1}) and (\ref{f2}) one can readily obtain a differential equation which is linear in conformal factor $\psi$ as follows:

+From eqn. (\ref{eq1}) we get two solutions for $\psi$. where $\psi_0$ is the constant of integration.
+Since $\psi=0$ implies the asymptotically flat spacetime, we take $\psi=\psi_0r$ to calculate the other physical parameters in the interior region of the charged gravastar model.\\ Once we have obtained the expression of the conformal factor $\psi$, the expression for the metric coefficients in terms of the conformal factor can be written as,

+Here we have used the notation $\tilde{\psi_0}=\frac{\psi_0}{C_3}$ which is an another constant along with $C_2C_3=\psi_0$.
+One interesting thing is that here the metric coefficient $e^{\nu}$ is directly proportional to $r^2$ but $e^{\lambda}$ is inversely proportional to $r^2$.\\ The expression for matter density $\rho$ and the isotropic pressure are obtained as,

-Here we have used the notation $\tilde{\psi_0}=\frac{\psi_0}{C_3}$ which is a constant.
-As it is known that in the interior region of the gravastar the energy density is positive, from eqn. (\ref{i1}) we get $\tilde{\psi_0}^{2}<\frac{1}{6a}\left(\frac{a}{r^2}+b\right)$.
-This inequality provides the upper bound of $\tilde{\psi_0}$.
-One interesting thing is that here the metric coefficient $e^{\nu}$ is directly proportional to $r^2$ whereas $e^{\lambda}$ is inversely proportional to $r^2$.
-Like other CKV model both the pressure and the density suffer from central singularity and both are inversely proportional to $r^{2}$.
-Charge $E$ is inversely proportional to $r$ and it does not depend on $\tilde{\psi_0}$.
-The charged density $\sigma$ depends on $\tilde{\psi_0}$ and inversely proportional to $r$. \\
+As it is well known that in the interior region of the gravastar, the energy density is positive, from eqn. (\ref{i1}) we get $\tilde{\psi_0}^{2}<\frac{1}{6a}\left(\frac{a}{r^2}+b\right)$ and therefore this inequality provides the upper bound of $\tilde{\psi_0}$.
+One can note that both the pressure and the density are inversely proportional to $r^{2}$ and they blow up without bound as we approach to the center of the gravastar, i.e., both suffer from central singularities and it is a natural behavior of the CKV model.\\ The expression for the electric field and charge density are readily obtained as,